A Message from Mayor Patz

 Dear Emeryville Community,

 Everything we have done will shape the outcome of this crisis, and save lives if we stay calm, care for one another, and stay focused on protecting our community.
-That is why we must follow the guidelines laid out by public health officers, continue addressing local needs, and put the health and safety of the most vulnerable first in every choice we make.
+That is why we must follow the guidelines laid out by Gov. Newsom, continue addressing local needs, and put the health and safety of the most vulnerable first in every choice we make.
 Emeryville and the Bay Area have endured difficult situations before, and our strength, resilience, and heart saw us through then, and will do so again.

 Christian R. Patz, Mayor